Gaussian process regression software

 - They lose efficiency in high dimensional spaces — namely when the number of features exceeds a few dozens.

-This list of disadvantage has, at best, imprecision and, at worst, mistakes.
+This list of disadvantages has, at best, imprecision and, at worst, mistakes.
 Let us suppose that this description is supposed to draw a distinction between GP regression and some other regression model (note that Bayes linear regression and GP regression are intimately linked).

 So what is this telling us about the unusual qualities of GP regression?

-The first point is strictly correct, but not useful, in that sparse approximate GPs is a whole industry, and this is a statement that this implementation missing a fairly standard approximate inference method rather than a problem with the family of methods per se. (“The problem with cars is that they all run on diesel”).
+The first point is strictly correct, but not useful, in that sparse approximate GPs is a whole industry, and this is a statement that this implementation is missing a fairly standard approximate inference method rather than a problem with the family of methods per se. (“The problem with cars is that they all run on diesel”).
 The second point might be correct under a maximally generous interpretation.
 What do they mean by efficiency here?

-In the least generous interpretation it is just plain wrong; I use GPs with dozens of inputs often; it works fine.
-In particular if they mean ‘efficiency’ in the sense that computational cost grows with input dimension, this is suspect.
+In the least generous interpretation, it is just plain wrong; I use GPs with dozens of inputs often; it works fine.
+In particular, if they mean ‘efficiency’ in the sense that computational cost grows with input dimension, this is suspect.
 Naïve inference is \(\mathcal{O}(DN^3)\) for \(N\) observations and \(D\) features.
 That is, dimensionality cost is no worse than linear regression for prediction and superior for training, although other models that have a linear complexity in sample dimension escape without such a warning in the scikit-learn docs.

 Perhaps they mean statistical efficiency, i.e. in terms of variance of the estimate with respect to a fixed number of data points?
 That is a subtler question.
-Yes, for a fixed isotropic kernel we can get bad behaviour in high dimensional spaces because, informally, low dimensional projections are all kinda similar (TODO: make that precise).
+Yes, for a fixed isotropic kernel we can get bad behaviour in high dimensional spaces because, informally, low dimensional projections are all kinda similar 🚧TODO🚧 clarify.
 OTOH, if we use a good non-isotropic kernel or have adaptive kernel selection, which is kinda standard, then we can have a kernel that behaves well in many dimensions by learning to adapt to the important ones.
 This is pretty standard.
 As the number of input dimensions grows larger still, the hyperparameter selection problem grows less-well-determined.
 However, that is also true of linear regression in general.
-If they wish to make an assertion that this is problem in GP regression is even worse than linear regression then they could make that case I suppose, but something better than this one sentence aside would be needed.
+If they wish to make an assertion that this problem in GP regression is even worse than linear regression then they could make that case I suppose, but something better than this one sentence aside would be needed.

 13 GPFlow